 Try iPage: www.ipage.com

 Most providers will offer 24-hour support by chat, email or even phone.
 Personally, I think good support is key and not all providers get it right.
-For example, I’ve had bad experiences with EIG products like Bluehost or iPage and I am happy with InMotion’s, DreamHost’s and SiteGround’s support.
+For example, I’ve had bad experiences with EIG products like Bluehost and iPage, whereas I am happy with InMotion’s, DreamHost’s and SiteGround’s support.

-If your project grows will your hosting provider be able to scale things up for you?
+If your project grows, will your web hosting provider be able to scale things up for you?
 You should double-check what other types of hosting they can offer: VPS, dedicated servers, cloud hosting, CDN, etc.

-Many hosting providers like to call one of their plans Unlimited.
-But being 100% honest, virtually all hosting providers have some sort of limitation.
+Many web hosting providers like to call one of their plans Unlimited.
+But being 100% honest, virtually all cheap web hosting services have some sort of limitation.
 Let me walk you through the most common ones:

 - Databases: Limiting the number of databases you can create is an indirect cap on the sites you’ll be able to host – e.g. for each WordPress site you’ll need at least 1 database.
 The size of the databases can also be limited (e.g. with Bluehost they need to be smaller than 3 GB).

-- Email accounts: Some providers limit the email accounts that you’ll be able to create and the maximum size that each email account can have.
+- Email accounts: Some web hosts limit the email accounts that you’ll be able to create and the maximum size that each email account can have.
 Normally, higher plans offer unlimited email accounts.

 Typical Cheap Hosting Issues